-With 5-7 vivid blooms on robust stems, this variety tops out at 4 feet tall and flowers in early summer.
+With five to seven vivid blooms on robust stems, this variety tops out at four feet tall and flowers in early summer.

-Bulbs are available in bags of 5, 10, or 25 at Eden Brothers.
+Bulbs are available in bags of three bulbs at Walmart.

 2. Netty’s Pride

-With eye-catching blooms of deep purple that fades to creamy white tips, the upward-facing flowers of ‘Netty’s Pride’ appear in late spring or early summer, on 3- to 4-feet tall stems.
+With eye-catching blooms of deep purple that fades to creamy white tips, the upward-facing flowers of ‘Netty’s Pride’ appear in late spring or early summer, on three- to four-foot-tall stems.

 ‘Netty’s Pride’ adds drama and contrast to the late spring garden, and adds interest to cut flower arrangements.

-Find bags of 3 bulbs available at Burpee.
+Find bags of three bulbs available at Burpee.